 75. The Mag Light was invented by a Croatian named Maglica

-76. Croatia was part of the Austro-Hungarian Empire until the end of World War I in 1918, Croatia then joined Serbia, Slovenia formed a kingdom known as Yugoslavia.
+76. Croatia was part of the Austro-Hungarian Empire until the end of World War I in 1918; Croatia then joined Serbia, and Slovenia formed a kingdom known as Yugoslavia.

 77. Post World War II, Yugoslavia became a federal independent Communist state

 78. Croatia declared independence from Yugoslavia in 1991.
-It was from then the Homeland war began with Serbia lasting four years.
+From then, the Homeland war began with Serbia, lasting four years.

 80. Croatia is the 127th largest country in the world.

 81. In Ston, southern Croatia, you find over 5kms of the longest fortification walls in Europe.